-Subsection 84(2)(a) states the Access and Privacy Officer may conduct compliance inspections/audits of public bodies to ensure compliance with this Act.
+Subsection (2)(a) states the Access and Privacy Officer may conduct compliance inspections/audits of public bodies to ensure compliance with this Act.
 This responsibility is intended to allow government to proactively assess / measure compliance.

-For example, the Access and Privacy Officer can inspect how a privacy breach has been assessed and reported to ensure public bodies are identifying breaches that involve risk of significant harm to individuals, as well as ensuring the proper processes being followed including notifications to individuals, heads, and the Information and Privacy Commissioner, as required by the act.
+For example, the Access and Privacy Officer can assess how a privacy breach has been investigated and reported to ensure public bodies are properly identifying breaches that are a 'significant risk of harm' as well as ensuring the proper protocol is being followed including notifications to individuals and the Information and Privacy Commissioner, as required by the act.